kacperbylicki/netguru_recruitment_movie_api_task/README.md

     }
     ```

-    If User is not authenticated or authentication failed You'll get response as:
+    If User is not authenticated or authentication failed, You'll get response as:

     ```
     Status: 403 Forbidden